Explorer

 History

 Adopted on July 26, 1847.
-The design is clearly modeled after the flag of the United States, as Liberia was founded by former American slaves.
+The design is modeled after the US flag, reflecting Liberia's origins as a nation founded by formerly enslaved people from America.

 Construction